JeroenDeDauw/ParamProcessor/README.md

 * <code>string-parser</code> Name of a class that implements the `ValueParsers\ValueParser` interface
 * <code>validation-callback</code> Callback that gets the raw value as only parameter and returns a boolean
 * <code>validator</code> Name of a class that implements the `ValueValidators\ValueValidator` interface

+As an example, the Maps MediaWiki extension defines a `coordinate` parameter type that turns the input into a `DataValues\LatLongValue` value object.

 ## Examples